Baptism is the first sacrament that a person receives in the Roman Catholic Church. It opens the door to all the other sacraments.

 Just at the moment and because of the pandemic funerals are still restricted.
 If you would like your family member to have a service at the graveside or the crematorium chapel we will do everything we can to accommodate this.
-At this time, services in church and Requiem Masses are restricted and need to be arranged with Fr Philip.
+At this time, services in church and Requiem Masses are restricted and need to be arranged with Fr Damien.

 Visiting the sick members of our community is an integral part of Fr Damien’s work.
 Under normal circumstances the sick and housebound members of St Joseph’s are visited regularly and receive Holy Communion at home.

 However, if someone is receiving end-of-life care either at home or in hospital, Fr Damien is happy to visit them and bring them the comfort of the sacraments both viaticum (communion for the dying) and extreme unction (anointing for the sick and dying).
 Please contact Fr Damien to arrange a visit to a family member when this is needed.